petersolimine/AgentWorld/readme.md

 1. Clone this repository and navigate to the root directory.
 2. Run `npm install` to install the required dependencies.
-3. Start the AgentWorld server by running the command `node app.js`.
+3. Start the AgentWorld server by running the command `node built/app.js`.

 ### Agent Setup

 1. In a new terminal window, navigate to the project directory.
-2. Create a new file `agent.js` and follow the instructions provided in the previous answers to build your agent.
+2. Create a new file `agent.ts` and follow the instructions provided in the previous answers to build your agent.
-3. Run the agent using the `node agent.js` command.
+3. Run the agent using the `tsc && node built/agent.ts` command.

 Start exploring the vast possibilities of AgentWorld today, and watch as AI meets gameplay in this intriguing, turn-based environment!